Abatement

 A Gift with Reservation of Benefit (GROB) occurs when you give away an asset but continue to use it or benefit from it, meaning it remains in your [estate](/glossary/estate) for inheritance tax purposes.

-A Grant of Probate is an official court document issued by the Probate Registry that gives executors the legal authority to access, manage, and distribute a deceased person's estate when there's a valid will.
+A Grant of [Probate](/glossary/probate) is an official court document that gives executors the legal authority to access, manage, and distribute a deceased person's estate when there's a valid will.

 Gross [estate](/glossary/estate) is the total value of everything you own at death—including property, savings, investments, possessions, and gifts made within seven years—before deducting any debts or liabilities.